 This can all be negotiated, of course.
 How much control do you want to give your NOC provider and how much information do you want to receive as issues are identified and resolved?
 An experienced and professional provider will be flexible and offer an array of shared responsibility options, according to what you want.
 You have desired levels of involvement – make sure these are honored.
 And as you scale, and as your level of trust in your NOC provider grows, these things may easily be re-negotiated.

 NOC and NOCaaS are great options for businesses that have limited in-house IT resources and need those resources for business functions and growth.
 And just like many other services are now being outsourced, it makes sense to look seriously at outsourcing NOC too.
 If you find the right provider, you can determine the level and control you want and develop a partnership that will relieve your internal IT staff of a function that can be both time-consuming and stressful.

-At Romexsoft, you will find the expertise and the flexibility you want in a NOC services provider.
+At Romexsoft, you will find the expertise and the flexibility you want in a DevOps support provider.
 Get in touch with us, and let’s have a conversation.